palechip/HudPixel/README.md

 ### An unofficial client-side Minecraft modification designed for the Hypixel Network.

  1. Check out the original version by  [palechip](https://github.com/palechip/HudPixel).
- 2. Check out the ported version (for Minecraft 1.8.9/1.9) by [PixelModders/Eladkay](https://github.com/PixelModders/HudPixel).

 #### Contributing
 This mod is open source and contributions are always welcome.